-Requests for audits of non-clinical application/internet usage, email and other databases must be directed to the Regional Director Information Management.
+Requests for audits of non-clinical applications such as Web Services, Outlook and other databases must be directed to the Regional Director Information Management.

 Auditing of access to electronic clinical information systems may take two forms: proactive and reactive.

 1. Proactive Auditing